autoplot/documentation/javadoc/org/autoplot/ApplicationModel.ResizeRequestListener.md

+# org.autoplot.ApplicationModel.ResizeRequestListener

-# org.autoplot.ApplicationModel.ResizeRequestListenerlisten for requests to change the size.  w,h is the new size.
+listen for requests to change the size.  w,h is the new size.

 ***
 <a name="resize"></a>
 # resize